Azure-Samples/aks-keda-addon-workload-identity/README.md

 # kedaaddon-AKS-WI-sample
-This is a sample to deploy an Azure Function Service Bus trigger using KEDA Add-on for AKS for scaling and connecting to Azure Service Bus using workload identity for AKS
+This is a sample to deploy an Azure Function Service Bus trigger using KEDA Add-on for AKS for scaling and connecting to Azure Service Bus using workload identity for AKS.
 Note: In this sample Az CLI and Azure Portal are being used.

 1. Login to Az CLI